 Classic Overcoat

 A timeless style that will never be dated – the overcoat.
 This is a personal favorite style of coat for me in the Winter as it can be dressed up or dressed down thanks to its timeless and classic wool.
-I am wearing the Everlane Overcoat above in a size 2 from 2019.
-Here is the current version of it.
+Mine above is from Everlane in 2019.
+Here is a similar style from Mango.

 The Long Streamlined Coat

-I love a long almost to the ground coat as I think it just looks so chic – either dressed up or dressed down as seen in the two examples above.
+I love a long almost to the ground coat as I think it just looks so chic – either dressed up or dressed down.
+This Toteme coat was a big splurge but is now my most worn coat that I own.

 The Scarf Coat

 Or, consider a long coat with a built-in scarf for a modern take.
-I also like the look of this one.
+I also like the look of this one from J.Crew.

 The Lighter-Weight Winter Jacket